What is Electronic Components and Why Do We Use Them?

 Element 2: Voltage Source

-The primary function of a circuit is to allow electric current to pass through it safely.
-So, the first key element is the voltage source.
-It is a two-terminal device such as a battery, generators or power systems that provide a potential difference (voltage) between two points in the circuit so that current can flow through it.
+The primary purpose of a circuit is to safely allow electric current to flow.
+Thus, the voltage source is the first key element.
+It consists of a two-terminal device, such as a battery or generator, that supplies potential difference (voltage) between two circuit points, enabling current flow.

 Element 3: Load